-- Add turkey, 2 cups of enchilada sauce, and Greek yogurt to the skillet and stir gently until thoroughly mixed.
-Simmer until the sauce begins the thicken, about 10 to 15 minutes.
+- Add Greek yogurt and simmer until the sauce begins the thicken, about 10 to 15 minutes.

 - Spoon some of the reserved enchilada sauce over the bottom of a 9x13 pan.
-Arrange 6 tortillas in the bottom of the pan.
+Arrange 4 tortillas in the bottom of the pan.
 They will overlap.

 - Spoon ⅓ of the turkey mixture over the tortillas.

-- Repeat layers twice more, ending with shredded cheese.
+- End the layers with shredded cheese.